Quantum illumination via quantum-enhanced sensing: noisy quantum-enhanced sensing

 The QFI of the $N$-photon entangled state is derived as

-where $N_b$ is the mean photon number of thermal noise, and $a_k$ are the coefficients of the $N$-photon entangled state.
+where $N_b$ is the mean photon number of thermal noise.
 At $N_b=0$, all the photons of the $N$-photon entangled state are located on the signal mode as $|N,0\rangle_{ac}$ which is an optimal state for the vacuum noise.
-Since the two-mode squeezed vacuum state and the separable coherent state($|\alpha\rangle_a|\alpha\rangle_c$) are equally distributed in both signal and idler modes, the QFI of the $N$-photon entangled state is twice of the QFI of the other states at $N_b=0$.
-In a range of $N\geq 4$, we obtain that numerically the QFI is larger than the QFI of the two-mode squeezed vacuum state, irrespective of $N_b$.
-In Fig. 3 (b) and (c), we observe that the QFI of a $4$-photon entangled state($\sum^4_{n=0}a_n|4-n,n\rangle_{ac}$) is always larger than the QFI of the two-mode squeezed state with increasing $N_b$ at $\langle \hat{n}_a+\hat{n}_c\rangle=4$, while both the entangled states outperforms a separable coherent state that is considered as a reference state.
-The corresponding coefficients have a descending order: $|a_0| >|a_1|>|a_2|>|a_3|>|a_4|$.
-With increasing thermal noise, the absolute value of $a_0$ decreases but the abolute values of the other coefficients increase.
-It implies that the portion of the signal photon decreases whereas the portion of the idler photon increases.
-Although the less portion of signal photon is sent to a target, the optimized $N$-photon entangled state is more noise-resilient than the two-mode squeezed vacuum state in the noisy quantum-enhanced sensing.
+In a range of $N\geq 4$, we obtain that numerically the QFI of the $N$-photon entangled state is larger than the QFI of the TMSV state, irrespective of $N_b$.
+The QFIs of a coherent state and a TMSV state are given by $H_C=\frac{2N_s}{2N_b+1}$ and $H_{\text{TMSV}}=\frac{2N_s}{(N_b+1)[1+(\frac{N_s}{N_s+2})(\frac{N_b}{N_b+1})]}$ respectively, where $N_s=\langle \hat{n}_a+\hat{n}_c\rangle$ is the total input mean photon number.
+Since the TMSV state and the separable coherent state($|\alpha\rangle_a|\alpha\rangle_c$) are equally distributed in both signal and idler modes, the QFI of the $N$-photon entangled state is twice of the QFI of the other states at $N_b=0$.
+In Fig. 2 (b), we observe that, at $\langle \hat{n}_a+\hat{n}_c\rangle=4$, the QFI of a four-photon entangled state is about $1.24 (1.04)$ times larger than the QFI of the separable coherent(or TMSV) state at $N_b=10$.
+The corresponding coefficients are given in Appendix B. Correspondingly, the mean photon number of the signal ($\langle \hat{n}_a\rangle$) decreases from $4$ to $3$ with $N_b$ whereas that of the idler ($\langle\hat{n}_c\rangle$) increases from $0$ to $1$.
+This implies that, given a same input state energy, asymmetric entangled states can show better performance than symmetric entangled states in the target sensitivity.
+At $N_b=10$, which is almost the saturation point of the QFIs, the gain in the QFI of an $N$-photon entangled state over the QFI of the separable coherent(or TMSV) state increases with the number $N$, as shown in Fig. 2 (c).

+The target sensitivity is lower bounded by $\Delta\eta\geq1/\sqrt{mH}$, where $H$ is the QFI and $m$ is the photon flux.
+Thus, actual enhancement is represented with the QFI multiplied by the photon flux.
+Under the same photon flux, e.g., $m=10000$, for comparison the amount of gain is obtained as $m(H_{\text{N}}-H_{\text{TMSV}})=6000$ at $N=32$ and $400$ at $N=4$.
+The enhancement increases with the photon flux.

+Since the QFI of the $N$-photon entangled state requires the corresponding correlated measurement that is derived with the symmetric logarithmic derivative of $\rho_{\eta}$ calculated at $\eta=0$\cite{Paris}, it is hard to implement in a laboratory.
+In the next part, we propose a feasible measurement setup to connect target sensitivity and target detection.